-If you are a current student and have completed one semester of study, you may be eligible to join the program as a Mentee.
+If you are a current student and have completed at least one year of study, you may be eligible to join the program as a mentee.

 - What is career mentoring?

 Career mentoring is a learning relationship focusing on your professional development.
-You will develop a greater understanding of organisations, the job market and how to succeed through the course of your career.
+You will develop a greater understanding of organisations, the job market and how to succeed throughout the course of your career.

 What does a mentor do?

 Mentors will share their career insights and advice with you.
 They can act as a coach, adviser, resource, broker or counsellor to guide you on the path to success.
-As someone who has been there before, they will be able to help you to develop the knowledge and skills needed to transition into industry.
+As someone who has "been there before", they will be able to help you develop the knowledge and skills needed to transition into industry.